Frequently Asked Questions - General

 When do I need to decide whether to connect to the community wastewater system?

-If you own property in the Proposed Service Area, you will be contacted by the project team and/or Town asking whether you intend to connect to the system.
+If you own property in the Proposed Service Area, you have been contacted by the project team and/or Town asking whether you are interested in connecting to the system, and if interested was expressed and permission granted our engineering team has conducted a site visit of your property.
 Your decision on whether to connect would need to be made during the final design phase of the project.

 What if I'm unsure of connecting, and want to opt in later?